-The monolithic temples of Mahabalipuram, a little over 30 miles south of Madras, are the earliest surviving free-standing temple of the Tamil country.
-The smallest of them is an obvious copy in stone of a square hut with heavily thatched roof en a supporting framework of slightly curved bamboo, exactly like some of the huts shown in the Amaravati sculptures. the rest, the upper part consists of a series of diminishing stories, each bearing a row of pavilion-like objects around a central block on which images are carved in niches separated by pilastersa form of tower that seems to have been suggested by pyramidal monasteries consisting of a diminishing series of mandapas (pillared halls) surrounded by cells for the monks.
-Most of the monolithic temples of this type are pyramidal on a square base, as the immense Buddhist monastery (the so-called Brazen Palace) at Anuradhapura in Ceylon and a smaller one at Negapatam seem to have been.
-But the same form of decoration has been applied to others which are rectangular and to one which is apsidal like a Buddhist chaitya hall.
-The square ones are the proto-types of the vimanas or shirne towers of the Tamil country (fig. 2), and the rectangular ones of the gopuras or gateway towers.
+The monolithic temples of Mahabalipuram are the earliest surviving free-standing temples of the Tamil country.
+The smallest of them is an obvious copy in stone of a square hut with heavily thatched roof on a supporting framework of slightly curved bamboo, exactly like some of the huts shown in the Amaravati scullotures.
+But in the rest the upper part consists of a series of diminishing stories, each bearing a row of pavilion-like objects around a central block on which images are carved in niches separated by pilasters-a form of tower that seems to have been suggested by pyramidal monasteries consisting of a diminishing series of mandapas (pillared halls) surrounded by cells for the monks.
+Most of the monolithic temples of this type are pyramidal on a square base, as the immense Buddhist monastery (the so-called Brazen Palace) at Anuradhapura in Ceylon and a smaller one at Negapatam seem to But the same form of decoration has been applied to have been.